 6 Fun TEFL Classroom Activities

 When I first walked into the Primary 6 classrooms, I had no idea what to do.
-We had not even started our TEFL course yet, so I only had a few icebreaker games I had learned from my training as an orientation leader the past years while in college, but that was pretty much it.
+I only had a few icebreaker games I had learned from my training as an orientation leader the past years while in college, but that was pretty much it.
 My teacher suggested I tell them a bit about myself—so I pulled up Google Maps and began to show these curious Spanish students about where I was from.
 To avoid a frenzied first day like mine, here are 6 fun TEFL classroom activities you can do right away to keep your students engaged!

 Create an introduction lesson about who you are!
 Students love learning about you, your family, and where you are from.
 I received many ooohs! and ahhs! when I opened up Google Maps.
 It’s helpful to provide students with a visual when showing them where you are from.
 My presentation also included photos of family, my friends, and myself.
 After class, a lot of them approached me and exclaimed that it was so cool to see where I was from, or that they didn’t realize the United States was so big compared to Spain!
 Showing them a map of where you are from fascinates these children and shows them that life in America or wherever you are from isn’t always like the stereotypical movies.